The pilots of Glider 124 staked everything on reaching land. A few inches of height either way meant the difference

 After hitting the top of the cliff, Glider 124 fell the entire height of the cliff onto the rocks below.
 Besides Gorbell and Boardman, the only other survivor was Sanderson.
 All three men were wounded.
 Eleven men, including the glider pilots, died in the crash.
 Given the circumstances, it’s a wonder that anybody survived.

-It’s possible the pilot could not see the cliffs in the dark.
-Even if he could see them, the pilot may have felt that he could reach land, as he did not turn away and land in the sea instead.
+It’s possible the glider pilot could not see the cliffs in the dark.
+Even if he could see them, he may have felt that he could reach land, as he did not turn away and land in the sea instead.
 He would have to have done this in enough time to complete the turn and level up before splashing down.
 Once he was past that point, he was committed.
 He may have tried to climb at the last minute, without enough speed to clear the top.

 Typically the first pilot flew the glider while the second pilot called out the height, which he read from the altimeter.
 Unfortunately many altimeters that night were giving readings 100 to 300 feet higher than the glider’s actual height.
 This may have happened here, and tipped the pilot’s decision to try to land.
 He almost made it, as the glider hit the top of the cliff only a few feet below the top.
 But that small margin was fatal.

 The pilots and their passengers were unlucky.
 Other gliders in the same predicament were luckier.
 The pilot of Glider 105 only saw the cliff in front of him when a searchlight switched on and revealed it.
 He swung the glider up and it stalled onto the cliff’s edge.
 Glider 10, piloted by Staff Sergeant Andy Andrews, also touched down on the top of a cliff, narrowly escaping crashing into it.
 The men in Glider 10 went on to be heroes of the day, storming an Italian gun battery on their own initiative.
 Andrews went on to become a senior figure in the Glider Pilot Regiment, and a key player in the glider assault on Pegasus Bridge, which spearheaded D-Day in Normandy less than a year later [story].